Art Nalls: Community activities

 Nalls is active in the aviation community honoring veterans and sharing his experiences with groups such as the Civil Air Patrol and Young Eagles.
 In 2013, he was one of eight civilian pilots that performed a ceremonial flyover at Arlington National Cemetery for the burial of two Air Force pilots killed during the Vietnam War.
 Nalls celebrated the military service of World War II fighter ace, Rear Admiral E. L. "Whitey" Feightner, at the Cleveland National Air Show in 2014.
 On May 8, 2015, he participated in a flyover of the nation's capital to commemorate the 70th anniversary of the Allies of World War II Victory in Europe Day.
 He was in the first formation of aircraft over the National Mall, consisting of four, Liaison aircraft.
 They are the military version of the Piper Cub, known as the L-4 "Grasshopper."

 A member of the Society of Experimental Test Pilots, Nalls co-authored two conference papers.
 The first was presented at the 1989 symposium and evaluated ski jump operations aboard the Príncipe de Asturias in the AV-8B Harrier.
 The second was presented at the 1993 symposium and evaluated the performance of Former Soviet Union V/STOL aircraft including the Yakovlev Yak-38 and Yak-141.
 In 2017, Nalls was inducted into the Early and Pioneer Naval Aviation Association also known as the Golden Eagles.
 The group was founded in 1956 to provide a living memorial to early naval aviators.

 In 2020, Nalls and retired US Navy rear admiral, Scott Sanders, conceived an unusual way to support veterans organizations by selling "700 Mile Per Hour Bourbon".
 Bourbon whiskey supplied by Sanders' distillery will be carried in two specially modified external fuel tanks aboard Nalls' Sea Harrier and flown at high altitude and speed.
 The unique bourbon will then be sold and the proceeds donated to the Semper Fi & America's Fund.
 Delayed by the COVID-19 pandemic, the flight was not expected to occur until 2021.
 The flight finally took place in late August 2021 with the Harrier carrying 670 pounds of bourbon.

 As of 2015, Nalls and his wife, Pat, reside in Calvert County, Maryland.
+He has two adult sons, Arthur and Brian.